Salah-Code-Lab/RegFilter/README.md

 from these testings the driver is roughly ~5x times to ~10x times faster in response than Other EDR solutions<br>
 but EDR solutions does have some other solutions that are complete and not just compound unlike RegFilter which is specialized in CM's subsystem only<br>
-This was tested on a Custom Executable that writes constantly with a total of 128 threads 64 for HKLM 64 for HKCU the tool will not be published for obvious reasons (Abuse, DoS, Other Malicious Usage)
+This was tested on a Custom Executable that writes constantly with a total of 128 threads 64 for HKLM 64 for HKCU the tool will not be published for obvious reasons (Abuse, DoS, Other Malicious Usage)<br>
+for <code>cm.sys</code> testings show without the driver the maximum threshhold it can handle is 165k Reg Ops writes and deletes<br>
+but with the driver they are almost the same but with 5k reg op deduction which is 3.03% reduction in Registry Communication Reduction<br>
+but one thing to take into note is that the performance will get lower and lower due to heat but if anyone was able to prove me wrong i am willing to be wrong<br>
+because i had laptops not workstations so they are not the best in cooling even the <code>165k</code> max can be wrong so if anyone can test on a desktop it would be pretty much appreciated

 <mark>To Conduct this test here is how you can set the Environment</mark>
 1. First this was a Debloated VM with Microwin results may differ with ones that aren't debloated<br>